exoplatform/exo-documentation/docs/Administration.rst

    |image319|

-2. Remove existing values and/or input new ones.
-When inputting new values, you will get suggestions facilitating you the selection.
+2. Remove existing values and/or enter new ones.
+When typing in the field, you will get type-ahead suggestions facilitating you the selection.

 3. When you finish selecting the groups of users you want to grant them the spaces creation permission, click on